iwang2/Fall_2018/psych_1101.md

 - Begings with puberty (varies greatly) and ends with adulthood
 - on average, gain 40 lbs. and grow 10 in.
 - in USA, in 1900s puberty for girls began from 16-17, now at age 13
-- The period of adolescence is widening.
+- The period of adolescence is widening (more time in school after puberty)
-- inner turmoil and increased recklessness (more suceptible to peer influence
+- inner turmoil and increased recklessness (more suceptible to peer influence)

 ### Brain Development
-The prefrontal cortex finishes development last (20s-30s).
-Thus, adolescents rely more on the amygdala (emotional center of the brain).
+- prefrontal cortex finishes development last (20s-30s)
+- adolescents rely more on the amygdala (emotional center of the brain), less rationality

 ### Sexuality
-More psychological distress amongst girls who get their period early.
+- more psychological distress amongst girls who get their period early
+- decline of teenage sex

 ### Adulthood
-- Changes in cognition around 25 years of age (reduced episodic memory and speed, but compensated by experience).
+- Changes in cognition around 25 years of age (reduced episodic memory and speed, but compensated by experience)
 - changes in brain (less specialized)
   - less hemispheric asymmetry
   - neuroplasticity of abilities and brain location